-Figure 32: Changes in frequency of non-atmospherically controlled (nAC) days in response to different combinations of temperature and moisture changes in the core-perturbation modification set. m2K denotes a cooling by 2K at the surface, p2K a warming of 2K at the surface, m2per denotes a dry of two times the scaling factor and p2per denotes a moistening by two times the respective scaling factor in the domain for different T-q scaling factors.
-Blue: 5% K-1, orange: 7.74% K-1, yellow: 8.81% K-1, purple: 9.66% K-1.
+Figure 3: Changes in frequency of non-atmospherically controlled (nAC) days in response to different combinations of temperature and moisture changes in the core-modification set. m2K denotes a cooling by 2K at the surface, p2K a warming of 2K at the surface, m2per denotes a dry of two times the scaling factor and p2per denotes a moistening by two times the respective scaling factor in the domain for different T-q scaling factors.
+Blue: $5\% \text{ K}^{-1}$, orange: $7.74\% \text{ K}^{-1}$, yellow: $8.81\% \text{ K}^{-1}$, purple: $9.66\% \text{ K}^{-1}$.

-320 In the core set, the modifications reach to approximately 500 hPa AGL.
-Moisture modifications followed as described above.
+In the core set, the modifications reach to approximately 500 hPa AGL.
 The cases cover a range of different combinations of temperature and moisture modifications to estimate (1) modifications with the same sign that represent changes following the observed positive correlations between T and q in Europe.
 Additionally, examining (2) the isolated effects of temperature and moisture, allows for the disentanglement of their impacts on the coupling strength as well as (3) modifications with opposing signs.
-The core set aimed at covering four possible 325 combinations of differences in the climate conditions, namely, cooler and moister conditions, cooler and dryer conditions, warmer and moister conditions, as well as warmer and dryer conditions.
+The core set aimed at covering four possible combinations of differences in the climate conditions, namely, cooler and moister conditions, cooler and dryer conditions, warmer and moister conditions, as well as warmer and dryer conditions.

-Figure 43: Temperature perturbationmodification factor derived using a simple linear regression model and extracting the coefficient of determination for each atmospheric layer (left).
-Profiles of temperature (T) and dew point temperature (Td) after perturbationmodification (right).
+Figure 4: Temperature modification factor derived using a simple linear regression model and extracting the coefficient of determination for each atmospheric layer (left).
+Profiles of temperature (T) and dew point temperature (Td) after modification (right).
 Red indicates warmer temperature, blue cooler temperatures and unchanged temperature is denoted in black.
-Dash-dotted lines indicate a reduction in moisture, solid lines unchanged moisture and dashed lines an increase in moisture.
+Dashdotted lines indicate a reduction in moisture, solid lines unchanged moisture and dashed lines an increase in moisture.

-Previous observational and global model studies suggested that temperature and moisture are considerably positively correlated in most regions around the globe and trends lie around 7% change in moisture per K change in temperature, reflecting the Clausius-Clapeyron rate for increases in moisture, and which maintains a quasi-constant relative humidity (Bastin et al., 2019; Willett et al., 2010).
-In Europe, the scaling of moisture to temperature wais slightly higher (section 2.3.2).
+Previous observational and global model studies suggested that temperature and moisture are considerably positively correlated in most regions around the globe and trends lie around 7% change in moisture per K change in temperature, reflecting the Clausius-Clapeyron rate for increases in moisture, which maintains a quasi-constant relative humidity (Bastin et al., 2019; Willett et al., 2010).
+In Europe, the scaling of moisture to temperature was slightly higher (section 2.3.2).
 In addition to the rates described before, a rate of 5% K-1 was tested to represent a change in moisture per K change in temperature below the Clausius-Clapeyron rate.
-Figure 3 Figure 2 depicts the divergence in frequency of nAC-days from the CTRL run with 2K warmer and cooler conditions for all land points.
-Impacts on the coupling strength and the pre-conditioning for the different feedback coupling regimes have the same sign for each tested rate.
+Figure 3 depicts the divergence in frequency of nAC-days from the CTRL run with 2K warmer and cooler conditions for all land points.
+Impacts on the coupling strength and the pre-conditioning for the different coupling regimes havd the same sign for each tested rate.
 A higher scaling of moisture with temperature - as observed in northern Europe - enhanced the effects on the coupling.

 For the following analysis, we combined the rate of the northern hemisphere (8.81% K-1) with 2K temperature changes at the land surface.
-Figure 4Figure 3 shows the coefficient of determination used as basis for the perturbation modification over height as well as the temperature and dew point temperature profiles after perturbation modification.
-CTP and HIlow changes are were uniform throughout the domain.
-Their spatial patterns are were largely maintained from the CTRL run, which were are considered reasonable (Jach et al., 2020).
-When temperature and moisture perturbation modifications hadve the same sign (e.g. warmer and moister), the sign of differences in nAC-days was uniform through-out the domain (Fig. 5Fig.
-4a,i).
-With cooler and dryer conditions reducing potential feedback coupling days by about 5%, whereas warmer and moister conditions increased the frequency of nAC-days by 3-5%.
+Figure 4 shows the coefficient of determination used as basis for the modification over height as well as the temperature and dew point temperature profiles after modification.
+CTP and HI{low} changes were uniform throughout the domain.
+Their spatial patterns were largely maintained from the CTRL run, which were considered reasonable (Jach et al., 2020).
+When temperature and moisture modifications had the same sign (e.g. warmer and moister), the sign of differences in nAC-days was uniform through-out the domain (Fig. 5a,i).
+With cooler and dryer conditions reducing potential coupling days by about 5%, whereas warmer and moister conditions increased the frequency of nAC-days by 3-5%.